 Sapporo’s local cuisine takes its cue from the nearby Sea of Japan.
 The seafood is legendary, and the local Nijo Ichiba fish market rivals the famous Tsukiji in Tokyo.
 Crab is a particular speciality, as is “Ghengis Khan”, a dish of mutton and vegetables grilled on a special tabletop skillet.
 For dessert, grab some shiroi koibito, a traditional cookie with white chocolate in the centre.

 Sapporo’s city grid centres around Odori Park, a long, tree-lined greenway that serves as the heart of the city.
 It’s home to the Sapporo Snow Festival and its many snow sculptures in winter, and hosts the convivial Sapporo Beer Festival over summer.
 It’s a great place for people-watching at any time of year, preferably with a snack from one of Odori’s many street food vendors in hand.

 Taxi You’ll find taxi stands at both the international and domestic terminals.
 The trip to downtown Sapporo will take around an hour and cost about JPY ¥15,000.

-Train The Rapid Airport Service opens in new window, departing around every 15 minutes, takes 37 minutes to get to Sapporo Station and costs JPY ¥1,070 (there’s also a slower, 50-minute service at the same fare).
+Train The Rapid Airport Express, departing around every 15 minutes, takes 37 minutes to get to Sapporo Station and costs JPY ¥1,150 (there’s also a slower service for a similar price that takes around 50 minutes).

 Bus There are a number of buses to Sapporo city from both the international and domestic terminals.
 The fare is about JPY ¥1,030 and the trip will take about an hour.Back to top